paulh002/wsjtx_lib/README.md

 create wsjtx_lib class and use the methods

 ToDo:
 - Expose ...
-FST4, WSPR and other protocols
+FST4 and other protocols

 Done:
 - FT8 decoder
 - FT4 decoder
 - FT8 Encoder
-- FT8 Encoder
+- FT4 Encoder
+- WSPR decoder